TimilsinaBimal/Watchly/README.md

 ### Health Check Endpoint

 The `/health` endpoint responds with `{ "status": "ok" }` without touching external services.
 This keeps container builds and probes green even when secrets like `TMDB_API_KEY` aren't supplied yet.

+### Background Catalog Updates

+Watchly now refreshes catalogs automatically using the credentials stored in Redis.
+By default the background worker runs every 6 hours and updates each token's catalogs directly via the Stremio API.
+To disable the behavior, set `AUTO_UPDATE_CATALOGS=false` (or choose a custom cadence with `CATALOG_REFRESH_INTERVAL_SECONDS`).
+Manual refreshes through `/{token}/catalog/update` continue to work and reuse the same logic.

 ### Testing